Shopping for a new BMW 5-Series?

 Rear Wheel Drive

-As the quintessential mid-size premium sport sedan, the 5-Series once held special sort of iron grip on enthusiasts' hearts and minds.
+The 5-Series once held special sort of iron grip on enthusiasts' hearts and minds.
 While that slipped in the last decade, to some degree, as excellent models like the Cadillac CTS, Jaguar XF, and Audi A6 (and A7) eased in, BMW has smartly turned back the clock just a bit with the current 5-Series, cutting through some of the design clutter and all-things bloat that had crept in.
-And the 2015 5-Series remains quite in touch with its roots, with classic sport-sedan proportions and sharp, responsive driving dynamics -- in several flavors.
+And the 2015 5-Series remains quite in touch with its roots, with classic mid-size sport-sedan proportions and sharp, responsive driving dynamics—in several flavors.

 The look of the latest 5-Series models aren't exactly an about-face, but they steered away from a controversial era in BMW design and brought back the more upright, classic-sport sedan designs that seemed to reach a couple of generations back.
 The 2014 BMW 5-Series gets some further improvements, with a more strongly outlined kidney grille, a sharper taillamp design, and LED headlights that are now optional across the range.
 Inside, the 5-Series isn't quite cockpit-like, but it's driver-centered, and we like the pushed-out corners and low, horizontal dash.